KaiNorberg/Volund/README.md

 Building Volund is as simple as running the [premake.bat](https://github.com/Kaj9296/Volund-2/blob/main/premake.bat) file in the CMD with an argument specifying what toolset you wish to use.
 For example, if you wish to use Visual Studio 2022 then you would type ```premake.bat vs2022```.

-After that, you can simply compile the generated project with your chosen tool set!
+After that, you can simply compile the generated project with your chosen tool set.

 ## Running a Scene

 In Volund a scene is simply any .lua file.
-Currently the only way to run a scene is to open the Editor and click the ```Load Scene``` button within the ```Viewport``` Widget, after that simply select the .lua file you wish to run.
+Currently the only way to run a scene is to open the Editor (the executable that was generated using your chosen toolset in the previous step) and click the ```Load Scene``` button within the ```Viewport``` Widget, after that simply select the .lua file you wish to run.
+Some example files can be found in the [TestScenes](https://github.com/Kaj9296/Volund/tree/main/TestScenes) folder.

 ## Example Scene